An environment alias allows you to access and modify the data of an environment, called the target environment, through a different static identifier.

 Requesting environment entities through aliases

-You can request entities like assets, entries and locales through the environment alias (i.e. master), by using the alias ID in place of the environment ID.
+You can request entities like assets, entries and locales through the environment alias (i.e. master or dev), by using the alias ID in place of the environment ID.

 /spaces/<space-id>/environments/master/entries.
 This will implicitly request content from the release-1 environment.

-spaces/<space-id>/entries without the environment alias fragment will have the same outcome.
+Requests without an environment alias fragment will be treated like requests to the

-For other operations through an environment alias, the same URL with and/or without the fragment can be used.
+For other operations through an environment alias, the same URL with the environment alias fragment can be used.